aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to TXT in C++ Applications" h2="Convert EPUB to TXT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to TXT?</h2>

+EPUB is a popular file format for e-books, which is widely used for digital publications.
+It is an open standard format that is used to create and publish digital books.
+However, it is not compatible with all devices and applications.
+Therefore, it is necessary to convert EPUB to other formats such as TXT.
+TXT is a plain text file format that is supported by almost all devices and applications.
+It is also easier to edit and manipulate than EPUB.
+Therefore, converting EPUB to TXT is a great way to make the content more accessible and easier to use.

+<h2>How Aspose.Total Helps for EPUB to TXT Conversion?</h2>

-Converting EPUB to TXT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export EPUB to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TXT.
+Aspose.Total for C++ is a comprehensive file format automation library that provides a wide range of features for file format conversion.
+It enables developers to easily convert EPUB to TXT in C++ with just a few lines of code.
+The process is simple and straightforward.
+In the first step, you can export EPUB to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to TXT.
+This makes it easy to convert EPUB to TXT in C++ without any hassle.
+Moreover, Aspose.Total for C++ also provides a wide range of features for manipulating and editing the converted files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}